 Who is Gracie Gold?

 Gracie Gold is a two-time national figure skating champion and a 2014 Olympian.
 She won a bronze medal in the team event for the U.S. and finished in fourth place individually.
 After a disappointing finish at the 2016 World Championships and a less-than-stellar 2016-17 season, she moved halfway across the country and changed coaches, looking to get back on her feet.
+She announced in November she would not compete at the 2018 U.S. Nationals or the Olympics.

 Figure skating beginnings